sleepntsheep/sheeplib/README.md

 # installation:

-You can either use sheeplib as single header library or shared Library

-To use as single header library, simply copy header.h to your project tree.
+simply copy header.h to your project tree.

 # usage: